-For any business, the renting of office space is a major contributor to operating costs, yet on any given day large numbers of desks may be left empty as employees visit customers, attend meetings or work remotely.
-This makes a more flexible arrangement, like hot desking, a far more efficient use of space, and could save companies 30% of their office costs per year.
+For any business, renting office space is a major cost factor, yet on any given day, large numbers of desks may be left empty as employees visit customers, attend meetings or work remotely.
+This makes more flexible arrangements, like hot-desking, far more efficient, and could save companies a vast amount of their office costs.

 Working from home could save employees cash too.
-Indeed, a survey by BT Business shows two-thirds of people save money by working from home, be it from travel, making their own lunch, or being able to buy less work-friendly clothing.
+Indeed, a great majority of people can save money by from neglecting to travel, making their own lunches, or buying less work-friendly clothing.
 All that adds up, especially given that the salary freezes many companies have already implemented mean many won't be seeing extra cash anytime soon.

 Flexible working is widely believed to improve work/life balance and enhance employee happiness, as it's a much more employee-centric policy.
+This can be expected given the added sense of freedom and responsibility with which home-working is imbued.
 There are also benefits of increased productivity, reduced absenteeism and improved staff retention.

 Indeed, a study by Avaya suggested flexible workers save 39 working days a year by avoiding their commute and a fifth use that time to do more work.
 How charitable of them.

 Flexibility is a straightforward way to improve work/life balance.
 Many workers desire to combine working from the office with working from home.
 For some, they're comfortable blending the lines - but for others, they still retain a distinction between both spheres.
 There's more to life than work, after all, and that time that's saved regardless of work habits can help employees spend more time with their families or take up hobbies, let alone anything else they'd like to do.
 People value their time so much that many surveyed said they'd take a salary cut to be able to work when and where they choose.